Understanding Cystic Hygroma: Symptoms, Causes, Diagnosis, and Treatment

 Cystic Hygroma Prognosis

 The prognosis of cystic hygroma largely depends on its size, location, and associated complications.
-Smaller, isolated cysts generally have a favourable outcome.
+Smaller, isolated cysts generally have a favorable outcome.
 However, those linked with chromosomal abnormalities or significant anatomical disruption may present more challenges.
 Early detection and intervention play a critical role in improving the prognosis.

-Treatment for Cystic Hygroma
+What is the Treatment for Cystic Hygroma?

 The treatment for cystic hygroma aims to reduce the size of the cysts and alleviate associated symptoms.
 Several therapeutic options are available: